Helping Families Decide

 Hebra has lectured extensively in the U.S. and abroad on the treatment options, risks, benefits, and outcomes of pectus surgery.
 These findings provide important guidelines for the management of pectus to physicians throughout the world.

 MUSC Children’s Hospital is a destination center for pectus excavatum and pectus carinatum (another common chest wall deformity).
-Find out more information about the Center for Chest Wall Deformities at MUSC Children's Hospital.
+For more information, go to the Chest Wall Deformity Center.

 Figure above: CT scan demonstrates compression of the lungs and complete shift of the heart into the left side of the chest.
 The sternum is almost touching the spine.